How to Calculate Overtime Pay Under the FLSA

 Multiples Rates of Pay Within a Workweek

 For hourly employees working at two or more rates during a single workweek for two or more different types of work, the regular rate of pay for that workweek is computed by taking the weighted average of such rates.
-The earnings for all rates for the week are added together, and this total is then divided by the total number of hours worked for the week at all jobs.
+The earnings for all rates for the week are added together, and this total is then divided by the total number of hours worked for the week at all different jobs.

 Bonuses or Commissions Covering More Than One Workweek